shenhuiying2017/azure-docs.es-es/articles/app-service-web/web-sites-hybrid-connection-get-started.md

 6. Al finalizar el proceso, el área de notificaciones del portal le informa de que la conexión se ha creado correctamente.
 	<!-- TODO

 Everything fails at this step.
 I can't create a BizTalk service in the dogfood portal.
-I switch to the old portal (full portal) and created the BizTalk service but it doesn't seem to let you connnect them - When you finish the Create hybrid conn step, you get the following error Failed to create hybrid connection RelecIoudHC.
+I switch to the classic portal (full portal) and created the BizTalk service but it doesn't seem to let you connnect them - When you finish the Create hybrid conn step, you get the following error Failed to create hybrid connection RelecIoudHC.
 The resource type could not be found in the namespace 'Microsoft.BizTaIkServices for api version 2014-06-01'.

 The error indicates it couldn't find the type, not the instance.
 ![Success notification][CreateHCSuccessNotification]
 -->
 7. En la hoja de la aplicación web, el icono **Conexiones híbridas** ahora muestra que se creó una conexión híbrida.

 	![One hybrid connection created][CreateHCOneConnectionCreated]